caniot/caniot_tools/docs/source/Hardware.rst

 CaniotBox Hardware
 ====================================

 The CaniotBox is a small, inexpensive ESP32 based USB/Wifi to CAN/LIN/K-LINE adapter.
-The CaniotBox logs in as a virtual serial port on your computer and acts as an interface between serial line and CAN bus.
-With the Caniot Application, the CaniotBox can be operated as a native CAN interface under Windows/Linux and macOS. it supports both standard CAN and CAN-FD.
+The CaniotBox logs in as a virtual serial port on your computer and acts as an interface between serial line and your bus.
+With the Caniot Application, the CaniotBox can be operated as a native Bus interface under Windows/Linux and macOS. it supports both standard CAN and CAN-FD for the CAN protocol.

 Specifications
 ---------------